-Phase 2, NDOT EA 73320, will be the portion of the project that extends from the intersection of the bypass with US 95, approximately 1 mile south of the existing US 93/US 95 interchange, to the western limits of the overall project.
-The west end of Phase 2 will tie into the Nevada interchange which is under construction as part of the FHWA Hoover Dam Bypass Project.
+Phase 2, NDOT EA 73320, will be the portion of the project that extends from Silverline Road to the western limits of the overall project.
+The west end of Phase 2 will tie into the Nevada interchange which was completed in October of 2010 as part of the FHWA Hoover Dam Bypass Project.
 Phase 2 will run around the south and east sides of Boulder City.
-As the alignment moves north towards Lake Mead it will crest the Eldorado Mountains and then descend down through the Lake Mead National Recreation Area to the Nevada interchange.
-The overall Phase 2 project length is approximately 12 miles.
+As the alignment moves northeast towards Lake Mead, it will crest the Eldorado Mountains and then descend down through the Lake Mead National Recreation Area to the Nevada interchange.
+The overall Phase 2 project length is approximately 12.5 miles.

 Due to the mountainous terrain and environmental constraints associated with the Eldorado Mountains and Lake Mead National Recreation Area, the design criterion for the project has been split into two sections.
 The eastern section from the US 95 interchange to the Intertie Access Road overpass utilizes a design speed of 70 mph and a 42 foot median between northbound and southbound travel lanes.
 The remaining portion of the project from the Intertie Access Road to the Nevada interchange has a 55 mph design speed and utilizes a concrete barrier divided section.
 Phase 2 is anticipated to have an average Year 2031 daily traffic volume of 11,200 vehicles per day.